-• Dances
+Dances

 Only current HWMS students will be allowed to attend HWMS dances.
 Students MUST have a current HWMS student photo ID for admission to all dances.
 Admission for dances is \$5.00.
-All school policies concerning behavior and dress codes apply.
+All school policies concerning behavior and dress code apply.

-• Deliveries
+Deliveries

-In order to limit the distraction and additional difficulties created by the delivery or bringing of certain items to schools, HWMS places the following restrictions on such items:
+In order to limit the distraction and additional difficulties created by the delivery or bringing of certain items to school, HWMS places the following restrictions on such items:

-- The school strongly discourages the delivery of flowers, balloons, or other gifts. - Latex deliveries of any kind WILL NOT be accepted. - The internal distribution of items by students or faculty groups must be approved in advance by the principal. - The commercial delivery of food will be allowed with prior administrative approval.
+- The school strongly discourages the delivery of flowers, balloons, or other gifts. - o Latex deliveries of any kind WILL NOT be accepted. - The internal distribution of items by students or faculty groups must be approved in advance by the principal.